davidarchanjo/http-commons/README.md

 # http-commons
-A basic http utility module
+A very basic http utility module that exposes practical constants for all http status (200, 201...) and for all http methods (GET, POST...)